psychoinformatics-de/knowledge-base/kbi/0010/index.rst

 When cloning this adjusted-mode checkout onto a Linux system, DataLad is not able to establish a proper clone.
-The clone will look like a dataset in adjust-mode, but it is not.
+The clone will look like a dataset in adjust-mode, although it is not.
 Putting the clone into adjusted-mode via `git-annex adjust --unlock` also does not yield a working dataset.
 To make things work, we simply remove the adjustment by checking out the regular